-If you have been recently diagnosed with diabetes, you're not alone.
+If you've just been diagnosed with diabetes, you're not alone.
 Nearly 26 million Americans are living with diabetes.
 In 2010, nearly 2 million new diagnoses were made in Americans ages 20 and up.

 Though managing diabetes requires effort, you can still enjoy doing the things you love while taking care of yourself.
 Here are six strategies that you can use to manage your diabetes and live a long and active life.